 Monday Memories: Photographing Tet Celebrations in Hoi An

-It was Tet in Hoi An.
-Tet – Vietnamese New Year – is a great time to visit this charming town and we were feeling good about being here for the celebrations.
+It was Tet in Hoi An, Vietnam.
+Tet or Vietnamese New Year is a great time to visit this charming town and we were feeling good about being here for the celebrations.
 I was particularly excited about the prospecting of photographing Tet in Hoi An.

 Because there were midnight fireworks, I had taken my tripod out for the evening and even though I loathe shooting fireworks, I was hoping to get some photos of the beautifully illuminated bridge with the fireworks overhead.

 However, the fireworks were to be set off further down the river making it impossible to get the shot I had in mind.
 Instead, I decided to hire a cute old lady and her old wooden boat to take us closer to try to capture some dramatic shots from beneath the explosion of fireworks.